- Written by Dr.Mehmet Demircioglu

 In these cases, the most important step is careful assessment.

-Many results need at least 12-18 months, and some need longer (24 months), before a responsible repair or second stage decision can be made.
+Many results need at least 12 to 18 months, and some need longer, sometimes 24 months, before a responsible repair or second stage decision can be made.

 If a second procedure becomes a real consideration, it should be treated as a strategic decision, not an emotional reaction.

-The best way to reduce hair transplant regret is to slow the decision down.
+The best way to reduce hair transplant regret is to slow the decision down, and sometimes that means getting a second opinion before a hair transplant before the donor area is touched.
 A rushed patient is easier to sell to, but not easier to treat well.
 Good surgery begins with a patient who understands what is possible, what is not possible, and what must be protected for the future.

-Before committing, I want the patient to have spoken with the surgeon who will be medically responsible for the result.
+Before committing, the patient should have spoken with the surgeon who will be medically responsible for the result.
 The roles should be clear, but the conversation should go beyond names.
 The patient should understand the hairline design, the recipient area plan, graft distribution, donor limits, and how many patients are treated on the same day.

 A total graft number without distribution is incomplete.
-You should know how many grafts are planned for the hairline, frontal area, mid scalp, and crown, and why those priorities were chosen.
-The donor area also needs an honest explanation.
+You should know how many grafts are planned for the hairline, frontal area, mid-scalp, and crown, and why those priorities were chosen.
+The donor area also needs a clear explanation.
 A clinic that promises everything without discussing limitations is not removing your anxiety.
 It may simply be postponing the difficult conversation until after surgery.

 Follow up matters too.
 The clinic should explain how it handles slower growth on one side, dramatic shedding, longer redness, or anxiety after the patient returns home.
-A good clinic should not disappear after the operation day.
+A careful clinic will not disappear after the operation day.

-I also want the patient to ask himself one private question before booking.
-Is he choosing this clinic because he trusts the medical plan, or because the price, hotel, discount, or social media result made the decision feel easier.
+Patients should ask themselves one private question before committing.
+Are they choosing this clinic because they trust the medical plan, or because the price, hotel, discount, or social media result made the decision feel easier?
 If the only reason to proceed is that the offer feels cheap or urgent, pause.